 All rights reserved.
-No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without fully acknowledging the Principles for Financial Market Infrastructures (PFMI) Public Disclosure of the Southern African Development Community (SADC) Real-Time Gross Settlement (RTGS) System Self-Assessment 2020 as the source.
-The contents of this publication are intended for general information only and are not intended to serve as financial or other advice.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without fully acknowledging the Principles for Financial Market Infrastructures (PFMI) Public Disclosure for the Southern African Development Community (SADC) Real-Time Gross Settlement (RTGS) System Self-Assessment 2025 as the source.
+The contents of this publication are intended for general information purposes only and are not intended to serve as financial or other advice.
 While every precaution is taken to ensure the accuracy of information, the SADC Payment System Oversight Committee (PSOC) and/or SADC shall not be liable to any person for inaccurate information or opinions contained in this publication.
-Unless indicated otherwise, data were supplied by the South African Reserve Bank as the SADC-RTGS operator.
+Unless indicated otherwise, data were supplied by the South African Reserve Bank (SARB) as the SADC-RTGS system operator.

-This is the second issue of the SADC-RTGS PFMIs Public disclosure.
+This is the fourth issue of the SADC-RTGS PFMI public disclosure.
 Data may include own calculations made for the purposes of this publication.

-SADC-RTGS operator
+SADC-RTGS system operator

 National Payment System Department

 South African Reserve Bank

 P O Box 427

 Pretoria 0001

-Tel. +27 12 313 4622
+Telephone no.: +27 12 313 4622

-E-mail: SADC-RTGS-CSC@resbank.co.za
+Email address: SADC-RTGS-CSC@resbank.co.za